0130w/mit18.06/README.md

 - [x] ProblemSet 06
 - [x] ProblemSet 07 (contains the review of the application of eigenvalues and eigenvectors)
 - [x] ProblemSet 08

+## Contributor

+Thanks to [@DuKle3](https://github.com/DuKle3) for his contribution to the correction of this repository.